Ollo/shell/readme.md

 ##a front end starting point

-This repo is primarily where I test new tools for my personal workflow and then encorporate them into actual projects.
+This repo is my personal sandbox for tools, frameworks etc.

 ```
 npm install